-ECED 2130 Clinical Practicum I
+ECED 2130 Initial Practicum

-Sem: F or as needed
+Sem: F or as needed 2 Lec. hrs./ 1 Lab hr. /week

-Supervised practicum with a minimum of 15 clock hours in seminar and 45 clock hours in early childhood practical experiences.
-Course includes a study of the physical and human qualities that combine to create an environment that is safe and healthy, and promotes optimum learning for young children ages birth to nine.
+Supervised practicum with a minimum of 30 clock hours in seminar and 45 clock hours in early childhood practical experiences.
+Course includes a study of the physical and human qualities that combine to create an environment that is safe and healthy, and promotes optimum learning for young children ages birth through eight.